 You can also share with me that you are nervous to open up about something and we can talk about that too.
 Whatever is present for you.
 Whatever you are going through.
 Bring that to session and we can explore that together.

-If you open up to me, I will not think you are crazy, I will think you are courageous and human.
-Many of my clients have had the same fear (that people would think they are crazy).
+If you open up to me, I will not think you are broken, I will think you are courageous and human.
+Many of my clients have had the same fear (that people would think they are broken).

 Through my own life journey and working with my clients, I know how “normal” your experience is.